 Difficulty: Moderate

-Fees and Reservations: Reservations are required and cost $11.50/per reservation.
-Camping fees are $10/person/night.
-You will also need to pay National Park entry fees of $10/person/day.
+Fees and Reservations: Reservations and camping fees are required.
+You will also need to pay National Park entry fees.

-This spectacular trail traverses the mountains of Kootenay National Park near Banff, climbing up and over several high passes.
+The Trail: The spectacular Rockwall Trail traverses the mountains of Kootenay National Park near Banff, climbing up and over several high passes.
 There are glacier views, alpine lakes, and the best wildflower meadows I’ve ever seen.
 I think it has the best effort to reward ratio of all the backpacking trips in BC.

-More Info: Get details on this hike in my Rockwall Trail guide.
-For reservation info, see Kootenay National Park.
-And join the Rockwall Trail Facebook group.
+- Get details on this hike in my Rockwall Trail guide.

 Yoho Valley Loop/Iceline and Whaleback Trails